kign/c4wa/etc/doc/language.md

 [compiler option](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md) `module.memoryStatus=none`
 to not add any memory declaration to generated WAT file.
-However, many features, such as taking address of a local variable, using `struct`s or arrays, calling imported function with arbitrary number of arguments (like `printf`), and obviosuly allocating memory directly, won't work without linear memory.
+However, many features, such as taking address of a local variable, using `struct`s or arrays, calling imported function with arbitrary number of arguments (like `printf`), and obviously allocating memory directly, won't work without linear memory.

 ### Composition of linear memory